ill-soul077/Numerical-Lab/README.md

 3. Check for convergence by comparing the difference between the new and old values with a tolerance.
 4. Iterate until convergence or until a maximum number of iterations is reached.

+### Advantages
+- Typically converges faster than Jacobi.
+- Suitable for large, sparse matrices.
+- More efficient for systems with strongly diagonally dominant matrices.
+- Effective for Small Systems
+- Improved Accuracy

+### Disadvantages
+- Requires a sequential update of variables, making it harder to parallelize.
+- Convergence is not guaranteed without specific matrix properties.
+- Sensitive to initial guesses
+- difficult with certain type of systems

+There is a some scope for improvement and increasing accurecy to solve 5 variable equations.
+If any one is interested let me know.

 ---

 ## Gauss Elimination Method